 You may also like: Exploring Online College Scholarships

-Usually, the best time to apply for a scholarship is the summer after finishing your junior year (11th grade).
-Because some scholarships require at least a year of waiting before they’re handed out, applying before your senior year gives you the most amount of time to go through the process and get the scholarship.
+So when should you start applying for college scholarships?
+The best time to start filling out scholarship applications is before senior year.
+Ideally, you should apply the summer after finishing your junior year.
+Some scholarships require at least a year of waiting before they are awarded.
+So completing scholarship applications before your senior year gives you time to go through the process and get the scholarship.
+However, if you’re already in your senior year, don’t worry.
+You can still find scholarships to apply for.

 Preparing To Apply